mirumee/ariadne-django/README.md

 ]
 ```

-GraphQLView.as_view() takes mostly the same options that graphql does, but with one difference:
+GraphQLView.as_view() takes mostly the same options that graphql does, but with some differences:
 - debug option is not available and it's set to the value of settings.DEBUG
 - Django GraphQL view supports extra option specific to it: playground_options, a dict of GraphQL Playground options that should be used.

 ### Channels

-Ariadne's ASGI application can be used together with Django Channels to implement asynchronous GraphQL API with features like subscriptions:
+Ariadne's ASGI application can be used together with Django Channels to implement an asynchronous GraphQL API with features like subscriptions:

 ```
 from ariadne.asgi import GraphQL